tjyana/MirAI-ResumeMatch/README.md

 - **Overall Comparison Analysis:** A detailed analysis highlighting key points.
 - **Basic Candidate Information:** Essential details extracted from the resume.
 - **Warnings:** Alerts for potential issues or things to double-check.
-- **Qualifications Comparison Checklist:** A side-by-side comparison of candidate qualifications vs. job requirements.
+- **Qualifications Comparison Checklist:** A comparison of candidate qualifications vs. job requirements.

 ## How to Use